Zen0x7/nova-gridder/README.md

                     'panelSize' => 'w-1/5', // Use field as box in a Panel 'additionalLabelClasses' => 'text-center',
                     'additionalContentClasses' => 'text-center py-2',
-                    'additionalPanelClasses' => '', // This remove the bottom background per field ])
+                    'additionalPanelClasses' => '', // This remove the border-bottom per field ])
         ];
     }
 ```

 ## Changelog

+### 1.0.1

+- Now support nova 3.0.
+- Some wrong type fixed.

 ### 1.0.0